nvdla/doc/doc/ias/unit_description.rst

 ~~~~~~~~

 Dilation is an option that enlarges the kernel in R and S dimensions
 with zero values.
-This function is enabled by SW according to algorithm.
+This function can be enabled by SW according as needed.

-Diagram below shows a case that dilation parameter = 3.
+The diagram below shows a case with the dilation parameter = 3.

 .. _fig_image16_weight_dilation: